KVGAI-Tech/Cosmetolens-Landing-Page-PS1-Interns/README.md

 All Pull Requests will be reviewed by Kartik.

-Only approved changes will be merged into the main branch.
+Only approved changes will be merged into the `main` branch.

-The main branch will be treated as the production branch and should remain stable at all times.
+The `main` branch will be treated as the production branch.

 ---

-## Important Rules

-✅ Create only one branch using your name.

-✅ Work only on your own branch.

-✅ Coordinate with teammates before selecting components.

-✅ Pull latest changes from main regularly.

-✅ Raise a PR when your work is complete.

-❌ Do not push directly to main.

-❌ Do not delete or modify another person's work without discussion.

-❌ Do not merge your own PR.

----

 ## Design Goal

-The final landing page should feel:
+The final landing page should be:

 * Modern
 * Premium
 * Professional
+* Mobile Responsive
-* Trustworthy
+* User Friendly
-* AI-Powered
+* AI-Focused
 * Skincare-Focused
-* Mobile Responsive
 * Production Ready

 ---